 At Pythian, we offer this as a managed service.
 Our team has the experience, background, and skills to help get you to this promise land of high reliable, scalable systems.
 We are building a team of Site Reliability Engineers to help companies benefit and transition to this new paradigm in systems administration, where service reliability is everyone’s problem.

-One Response to “Service Reliability: How Systems Administration is Evolving – Part Two”
+2 Responses to “Service Reliability: How Systems Administration is Evolving – Part Two”

 Leave a Reply